 - Importing: You can import and use EPS files into almost any image manipulation program

-- Cross-platform compatibility: Files stay exactly the same when you move them between Windows, Mac or Linux.
+- Cross-platform compatibility: Files stay the same when you move them between Windows, Mac or Linux.
 When the file is sent for printing, you don’t need to worry about compatibility

 Also, page layout applications don’t usually support EPS files’ modification of text, lines or colouration.
 This means getting them printed can be a real headache at times.